spawnmarvel/quickguides/amqp/ReadmeNutshell.md

 #### Notes 17.09.2026

-Set this at rabbitmq.conf besides other configuration parameters before you satrt the shovel with ssl parameters.
+Set this at rabbitmq.conf besides other configuration parameters before you start the shovel with ssl parameters.

 Server remote rabbitmq.conf